 - Site and platform maintenance

-- MDN has both an IT team who keep the site up, running, and secure, and a platform development team who maintain and enhance the platform.
+- MDN has both an IT team which keeps the site up, running, and secure, and a platform development team to maintain and enhance the platform on which the content is presented.
 You won't need to devote your own or additional resources to documentation infrastructure.

 Cases for documenting elsewhere

 There are also a few reasons you may be thinking about documenting your work somewhere other than MDN.
 Here are some of those reasons, and the pros and cons for each.